-Effective cross curricular links are made where relevant to show our children how the subjects are related and opportunities are taken to learn maths and English in a real life context.
-Our well-resourced learning environments complete with learning walls and good examples of work ensure children can grow towards working independently and know what success looks like.
+Effective cross-curricular links are made where relevant to show our children how the subjects are related and opportunities are taken to learn maths and English in a real life context.
+Our well-resourced learning environments, complete with learning walls and good examples of work, ensure children can grow towards working independently and know what success looks like.

-Our year teams and subject leaders work together to ensure coverage across our year one and year two groups adapting provision to meet the needs of the learners.
+Our year teams and subject leaders work together to ensure coverage, and adapt provision to meet the needs of the learners.
 Our subjects may be delivered in a block or through regular weekly lessons or any combination of the two methods based on the needs of the children and the nature of the unit of work.

 Phonics is taught using the Twinkl programme beginning in week 1 of year R and our R.E education follows the Living Difference IV syllabus.
 In line with the curriculum expectations the learning outcome is the focus for all children and scaffolding is used as and where necessary to support the individual needs of the children in the class.
 For those who are ready, deeper learning opportunities are provided, enabling ‘mastery’ of a particular element or skill.

 Class teachers take responsibility for providing a curriculum that is suitable for all pupils, including those with Special Educational Needs or Disabilities (SEND) with support from the SENCO.
 We also are fortunate to be able to provide support from our ELSA and Speech & Language specialist.
 We are committed to ensuring our curriculum complies with the Equality Act 2010 and the Special Educational Needs and disability Regulations 2014.